Skip to content

 Can I short GE Vernova stock using perpetual futures?

 Yes.
 GE Vernova perpetual futures on decentralized exchanges let you go short (or long) with leverage, 24 hours a day, 7 days a week — even when the stock market is closed.
-Unlike traditional short selling, you don't need to borrow shares.
+Unlike traditional short selling, you do not need to borrow shares.
 You simply open a short perp position and pay or receive funding based on market conditions.

 Category: Stocks · Data updates every 2 minutes · All rates shown are annualized